lupyuen/pinephone-nuttx/README.md

 }
 ```

+`input_callback` is the Callback Function for our LVGL Keyboard.
+Which we'll cover in a while.

+Note that we're using the LVGL Default Font for all 3 LVGL Widgets.
+Which has a problem...

 # Set LVGL Terminal Font to Monospace

 Our LVGL Terminal looks nicer with a Monospace Font.

 But watch what happens if we change the LVGL Default Font from Montserrat 20 (proportional) to UNSCII 16 (monospace)...

 ![Set Default Font to Monospace](https://lupyuen.github.io/images/lvgl2-terminal2.jpg)

-The LVGL Keyboard has missing symbols: Enter, Backspace, ...
+The LVGL Keyboard has missing symbols!
+Enter, Backspace, ...

 Thus we set the LVGL Default Font back to Montserrat 20.

-And we set the Font Style for NSH Input and Output to UNSCII 16: [lvgldemo.c](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/58537ff2c0111e89c4bbe23a5683dc561fad6881/examples/lvgldemo/lvgldemo.c#L405-L422)
+And instead we set the Font Style for NSH Input and Output to UNSCII 16: [lvgldemo.c](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/58537ff2c0111e89c4bbe23a5683dc561fad6881/examples/lvgldemo/lvgldemo.c#L405-L422)

 ```c
   // Set the Font Style for NSH Input and Output to a Monospaced Font